Knoxville Malnutrition & Dehydration Attorney

 Second, increase your visits to the nursing home, if possible.
 Regular checkups will let you know if the issue is being addressed.

 Third, contact a seasoned nursing home abuse attorney in Knoxville.
-At Brezina Law, we can review patient records and interview facility staff to try and pinpoint the cause of the problem.
+At Atkins Brezina, PLLC, we can review patient records and interview facility staff to try and pinpoint the cause of the problem.
 Nursing homes rarely admit mistakes, but a lawsuit could force them to turn over patient records.